JoenTheWizard/6502asm/README.md

 To use the emulator:
 `./6502asm --build <6502asm-file>`

 For the time being it will print some debugging information.
-Such as the data memory, the assembly and disassembly and register values.
+Such as the data memory, the assembly (ROM) and disassembly and register values.

 ## Understanding the 6502 assembly language
 The 6502 CPU assembly takes use of six different registers, three of which are used for storage.
 These registers include: